Rachwumi/IS601Homework6Repo/readme.md

 Homework6 for IS601
-Attempting to fix my Github build
+Attempting to fix my Github build, and ubuntu is causing issues